30326 - INTRODUCTION TO ECONOMICS (MODULE II -MACROECONOMICS)

 - written exam, consisting, for example, of exercises, open questions, multiple-choice questions, aiming at assessing students’ ability to describe the key macroeconomics concepts illustrated during the course.
 Students can take a partial written exam and complete the written exam at the end of the course.
 In this case, the weight is: 50% for the partial exam and 50% for the second partial exam.
 Alternatively, students can take a final written exam that accounts for 100% of the final grade.

-- O. BLANCHARD, A. AMIGHINI, F. GIAVAZZI, Macroeconomics - A European Perspective, Pearson Education Limited, 2021, 4th Edition.
+- Some chapters of the following textbook: O. BLANCHARD, A. AMIGHINI, F. GIAVAZZI, Macroeconomics - A European Perspective, Pearson Education Limited, 2021, Fourth Edition, ISBN 978129230898 (the required edition is the one without MyEconLab access) (BAG)

 - Suggested readings